Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Lanczos method and restricted Boltzmann machine procedure

 To further improve the accuracy of the VMC calculations or the variance extrapolation of the competing ground state candidates, we apply the Lanczos method~\cite{ido2022}.
-To do so the optimized mVMC wavefunction $\ket{\Psi}$ is extended by
+To do so the optimized mVMC wave function $\ket{\Psi}$ is extended by

 The factor in front of $\ket{\Psi}$ can be regarded as an additional projection operator with variational parameters $\alpha_n$, which--when chosen appropriately--further reduce the energy.
-Although one could systematically improve the wavefunction by increasing $M$, the computational cost increases exponentially with $M$, too.
+Although one could systematically improve the wave function by increasing $M$, the computational cost increases exponentially with $M$, too.
 Hence we employ the Lanczos method only up to the first step ($n=1$) within this work.